 A word of warning: These are not beginner’s runs.
 You might find the uphills and downhills fairly steep.
 You may find there’s a lot of them.
 You will spend a lot of time at an altitude of nearly two miles.
 There may be snow.
 There may be rain.
 It may sleet, or be wet, or windy, or then again, it may be hot.
 There may be wild animals out there, some of them a lot bigger and scarier than a rabbit.
 In short, these are not the bunny hills of ultra running.
 Please do not try to run this course if you’re not completely prepared.
 For those of you that are, you will be greeted with a well-marked and challenging mountain run, spectacular autumn scenery, terrific aid stations (located approximately every 6 to 8 miles) and a chance for you and your family to visit one of the greatest little towns in America - Steamboat Springs, Colorado.

-The average high in Steamboat Springs on September 13th is 72 degrees.
+The average high in Steamboat Springs on September 12th is 72 degrees.
 The average low is 37.
 Temperatures will be lower at higher elevations so be prepared.
 Sunrise is approximately 6:45 am, and sunset is 7:17 pm.
 Civil twilight begins 6:23 am and ends at 7:44 pm.
-There will be approximately a little over half-moon on both the 13th and the 14th of September 2013.
+There will be approximately a three-quarter moon on the 12th and the 13th of September 2014.

 Registration is limited and we do expect the races to fill fairly quickly.
 Please visit the Registration page for more information.